My Favorite Homemade Granola

 - Heat oven to 300 (130C) degrees, with oven rack placed in the middle of the oven.
 Line a large rimmed baking sheet with parchment paper

-- Layer the ingredients in a large bowl in the order listed (except for dried fruit).
+- Layer the ingredients in a large bowl in the order listed (except for the dried fruit).
 Stir to mix, working from the bottom of the bowl, until everything is evenly coated.

 - Spread the granola mixture on the sheet in one even layer.
 Bake 45 minutes, stirring every 15 minutes, until the granola looks golden and toasted.